Lucky-Kashyap/Learning-Angular-JS/readme.md

         @import "../node_modules/bootstrap/dist/css/bootstrap.min.css";

-- Use boostrap in UI
+- Use bootstrap in UI

         <button class='btn btn-success'>Success </button>

+### Create new Angular App

+- Use routing in this app

+        ng new angular-app